 You should take the following to the mention:

 It is an offence to make false and misleading statements to a registrar or magistrate in an application for an APVO.
-It is also an offence to make false or misleading statements to the court hearing an AVO case or to the police for the purposes of any AVO application.
+It is also an offence to make false or misleading statements to the Court hearing an AVO case or to the police for the purposes of any AVO application.
 If you think you may have given a false or misleading statement, you should get

 Get to court half an hour earlier, to find out what courtroom your case will be heard in.
 If you think you are going to be late, you should ring the court registry and let them know.

 There are often many cases listed on the same day and you have to wait until your name is called.
+You should:

-It is possible that you could be at the court for a few hours, so you should make arrangements with your work or childcare, if necessary.
+It is possible that you could be at court for a few hours, so you should make arrangements with your work or childcare, if necessary.

-Remember to turn off your mobile phone before going into the court room.
+Remember to turn off your mobile phone before going into the courtroom.

-The magistrate or registrar will want to know:
+The Court will want to know:

 You may want to: